alexmolas/chess-960/README.md

 4 - Store data in a single parquet with `compact_all_data.py`

-You can also download directly the dataset from Kaggle, however this dataset is not updated.
+You can also download directly the dataset from Kaggle ([link](https://www.kaggle.com/datasets/alexmolas/chess-960-lichess)), however this dataset is not updated.
 If you want to use an up to date dataset I recommend to run above scripts.

 ## Analysis